-How We Paid Our NEOs in 2019
+How We Paid Our NEOs in 2020

-In making compensation determinations with respect to our NEOs, the Compensation Committee gives primary consideration to their impact on the Company's results in the context of our business model, and scope of responsibility, in addition to past accomplishments, prior experience and other factors, including data on prevailing market compensation levels.
+In making compensation determinations with respect to our NEOs, the Compensation Committee gives primary consideration to their impact on the Company's results in the context of our business model and their scope of responsibility, in addition to other relevant factors (such as prior experience and performance) and data on prevailing market compensation levels.
 Considerable weight is also given to the CEO's evaluation of the other NEOs because of his unique knowledge of their responsibilities, performance and contributions.
 For each of our NEOs, the Compensation Committee determines each component of compensation based on overall achievement of our financial and non-financial performance goals.
-The CEO transition also impacted the compensation of Mr. Ayers, Mr. Mazelsky and Mr. McKeon.
-For more information on the CEO transition and related compensation decisions, see above under "CEO Transition and CEO Compensation Decisions" beginning on page 57.